MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-performance-tuning

 This extension applies various performance tuning changes.
-Additionally, it installs a daemon that will change the CPU governor, NVMe parameters, etc. when the system transitions from on AC power to off AC power and vice-vsersa.
+Additionally, it installs udev rules that will change the CPU governor, NVMe parameters, etc. when the system transitions from on AC power to off AC power and vice-vsersa.
 When on AC power everything is pinned to a maximum performance setting.
-When off AC power, swttings are pinned to values that should give a good balance between performance and power savings.
+When off AC power, settings are pinned to values that should give a good balance between performance and power savings.

 This extension changes some kernel command line parameters and will cause an additional reboot after updates are applied.
 When used together with disable-mitigations, only one additional reboot will occur, not two.